Nymmh/vrc-avatar-settings-manager/README/FAQ.md

 ## Where is the data stored?

-All of ASM's data is stored locally on your computer and will only transmit data to your VRChat client.
-None of your data is sent anywhere externally.
+All of ASM's data is stored locally on your computer in:

+- **Database**: `%APPDATA%\Roaming\vrc-avatar-settings-manager\Meow Storage\meow.db`
+- **Log Files**: `%USERPROFILE%\Documents\VRCAvatarSettingsManager\meow.log`

+ASM only transmits data to your local VRChat client.
+The only external network request is to check for software updates from the official GitHub repository.
+No user data, configurations, or personal information is transmitted externally.

 ## Do I need anything special to run ASM?